 All these are contributing factors that uses up most of the cats energy source.
 Therefore little to no nutrients are kept for growth and development.

-Genetically purebred Maine coons are very big and grow pretty well through the years.
-These cats are big boned and muscular with very long hair which makes them look even bigger.
-The purebred Maine coon weigh around 15-25 pounds while some males exceed the 25 pound weight and some females weighing lower than 15 pounds.
-These cats do take long to grow but within 3-4 years they will be fully grown and developed.
+Genetically purebred Mainecoons are very big and grow pretty well through the years.
+These cats are big-boned and muscular with very long hair which makes them look even bigger.
+The purebred Mainecoon weighs around 15-25 pounds while some males exceed the 25-pound weight and some females weighing lower than 15 pounds.
+These cats do take longer to grow but within 3-4 years they will be fully grown and developed.

 There are ways to identify an original purebred Maine coon by looking for certain traits.

-- Maine coons are large whether they are still kittens or adults they are way bigger than a regular cat.
-So don’t be fooled into a adopting a small kitten with the aim of it growing bigger.
+- Maines are large whether they are still kittens or adults they are way bigger than a regular cat.
+So don’t be fooled into adopting a small kitten with the aim of it growing bigger.

 - Thick silky hair and fur tufts around their paws.

 - The cats body is rectangular in shape.